Devilx85/JSONTalkDB/README.md

     res.PrintRecords()
 ```

 7. LUWs are used with commits and rollbacks.
-The idea behind is to save temporary previous state and restore in case of problem
+The idea behind is to save temporary previous state and restore in case of problem.
+QuerySet uses the LuwCreate/LuwCommit/LuwRollback to mark the records as a part of the LUW.
+The changes will affect the data abse, but in case of needed can be rolled back.
+Succesfull result shoudl realease the locks via LuwCommit.

+Both luw and lock indicators are added to the record, engine allows to modify the records only with the provided lock id.
+And LUW oepration is saving previous state of the records and colelcts the new and deleted records to rollback everything in case of "LuwRollback" command.
+The changes in LUW go as normal udpate/modify/delete/create transactions applied directly to the records, but can be reversed.

+Lock concept is quite simpel here , __lock__ in record is checked against the parameter passed to modify the record and modification will be not allowed if they are not equal.
+After releasing the lock all modifications are allowed again.

 [to be documented]